mikewitk/lighthouse-web-notes/react.md

 ```javascript
 const cityNames = ['Vancouver', 'Toronto'];
 ```
-Then we'll use .map to create an array of "<CityListItem />"s from our cityNames array.
+Then we'll use .map to create an array of "CityListItem />"s from our cityNames array.
 ```javascript
 const cityNames = ['Vancouver', 'Toronto'];
 const cityListItems = cityNames.map( (cityName) => {